-We went directly to the Tourist Center where we rented snorkelling equipment, paid and registered for a whale shark interaction.
+We went directly to the Tourist Center where we rented snorkeling equipment, paid and registered for a whale shark interaction.
 We had to watch a short film in preparation for the trip and then wait until there were enough visitors for another boat to leave.
 They take six persons in a boat, and the number of boats is limited to seven to prevent too much hassle for the whale sharks.
 While they can’t guarantee a sighting, we were hopeful to snorkel nearby a whale shark, as we were there in the primary season, which is from February to May.

 Soon we left the beach after our group was complete with two girls from California and a young bi-national couple joining us.
 The boat tour took about three hours.
 Unfortunately, we weren’t lucky.
 No whale sharks for us.
-At one point we were told to put on the snorkelling gear and sit ready to enter the water, but it was a false alarm.
+At one point we were told to put on the snorkeling gear and sit ready to enter the water, but it was a false alarm.
 In the end, we just got a short swim out of it.
 But that’s nature – unpredictable.
 I just went swimming without my snorkels, which I put it on the boat next to my things.
 Later as I was looking for it because I thought it was just borrowed, the other Californian girls said that the other girl (from the young couple) was using it.
 I don’t mind that it was borrowed, just that when she returned to the boat, the girl never said a word and seems to want to keep it.
-Only a bit later, I’ve realised that she lost her rented snorkels and perhaps wanted to take mine to return it instead.
-What a piece of work.
+Only a bit later that I’ve realised, she lost her rented snorkels and perhaps wanted to take mine to return it instead.
+What a piece of work!